andy-byers/CalicoDB/doc/doc.md

 ```

 ### Updating a database
+In CalicoDB, records are stored in tables, which are on-disk mapping from keys to values.
+Keys within each table are unique, however, tables may have overlapping key ranges.
-Errors returned by methods that modify the database are fatal and the database will refuse to perform any more work.
+Errors returned by methods that modify tables are fatal and the database will refuse to perform any more work.
-The next time that the database is opened, recovery will be run to undo any uncommitted changes.
+The next time that the database is opened, recovery will be run to undo any changes that occurred after the last checkpoint (see [Checkpoints](#checkpoints)).

 ```C++
 // Open a table.